Slonser/slonser.github.io/content/posts/Make Self-XSS Great Again/index.md

 # X-Frame-Options: Deny

+> Note: fetchLater is intended to send requests after the page is closed, but I'm not sure how I managed to make it work after page closure while writing this article.
+If I figure it out, I will update the article.

 As you may have noticed, the techniques described above have one drawback - they will only work if we can place the target site in an iframe.
 But what can we do if `X-Frame-Options: Deny` is specified?

 Actually, another new API that became available in spring 2025 can help us here - [fetchLater](https://developer.mozilla.org/en-US/docs/Web/API/fetchLater_API)